hamishcunningham/pi-tronics/simbamon/README.txt

 - a source file for the man page (simbamond-manual.txt) and the man pages themselves (simbamon.8 and simbamond.8 and their compressed versions)

+To install:

+- on Raspbian
+  - TODO
+- on Ubuntu (for testing and debugging:
+  - sudo add-apt-repository ppa:hamish-dcs/pi-gate
+  - sudo apt-get update
+  - sudo apt-get install simbamond
+  - this will generate a failure message as Ubuntu lacks the gpio command -- use simulation mode as described below

 To test and debug, first restart the service with the -d (debug) and/or -s (simulation) flags; then the utils directory contains these scripts: